acord-robotics/stellarios/earth-ch-4.md

 Jayin shook himself back to the present as his chief political advisor, Lorian Nox, approached him and put a datacard onto his table.
 He *really* needed to see his doctor.
 His pills weren't working.
 Getting distracted in this business was a weakness that others could exploit. *And,* he thought to himself grimly, *probably have already*.

 Nox, who was a Keplernian, spoke in his gravelly voice.
 "Jayin, we've heard that Starrix's fleet are in trouble.
+They weren't able to complete their message before their communication was terminated, but our scanners have shown some sort of pirate group in the area.
+A pirate group that was completely unidentifiable via our scanners."

+Jayin struggled to understand what this meant.
+"Are you saying that they are an unknown species?"
+Such species weren't uncommon

 # Outline
 • Starrix contacts Jayin